lotuslang/lotuslang/Specification/Lotus Syntax Module.md

 ## 2. Tokenizing and Parsing Lotus

-*This section is informal*

-Compiler and interpreter must use the parsing rules described in this specification to generate an *Abstract Syntax Tree* (AST) that can then be used to analyze, optimize or translate Lotus source code.
+Compilers and interpreters must use the parsing rules described in this specification to generate an *Abstract Syntax Tree* (AST) that can then be used to analyze, optimize or translate Lotus source code.

 ### 2.1 Definitions